Skip to content

 Do you want to create desktop shortcut

-That’s it.
 The shortcut for Chrome will now be created over to the desktop.
-Along the same lines, you could create shortcuts for other browsers you have manually downloaded from the web, such as Mozilla Firefox, Microsoft Edge Chromium, etc.
+Along the same lines, you could create shortcuts for other browsers installed on your Windows machine.

 Bottom Line